samanthalaine/gif-me/README.md

 ## About

 This site allows you to view trending gifs, search for gifs, and upload your own gifs.
+You can click on each gif to view more details.
 It utilizes the GIPHY API to render data.
 Uploaded gifs are stored in Cloudinary.

 ## Technologies
 - React